Cost of Living in Toronto 2026: Rent, Utilities, and Monthly Budgets

 monthly utilities and internet costs in toronto

 How much will you pay each month beyond rent?
-You should budget roughly CAD 350–400 for utilities and monthly costs in Toronto alquiler scenarios, which typically bundle basic utilities, gas, internet and mobile plan charges.
-Basic utilities for an 85m² apartment average about CAD 161 — that covers electricity, heating, water and garbage when included; some buildings bill separately.
+Budget roughly CAD 350–400 for utilities and monthly costs in rental scenarios.
+This usually covers basic utilities, gas, internet and mobile plan charges.
+Basic utilities for an 85m² apartment average about CAD 161—that covers electricity, heating, water and garbage when included; some buildings bill separately.
 Internet service runs about CAD 56–100 depending on speed and provider.
-Mobile plan costs vary by data and carrier and can materially affect your total.
+Mobile plan costs vary by data and carrier and can affect your total.
 Season, rental arrangement and provider choices influence bills: heating spikes in winter, electricity varies with usage, and bundled packages can lower fees.
 Track individual invoices so you know whether gas, water or internet is itemized.
 Additionally, be mindful of cost implications when budgeting for unexpected service changes or outages.
 Use the table below to compare typical monthly amounts and plan accordingly.

 Item Typical Range (CAD) Notes